Agency: AREA 17

 On hover, there is an expand menu, you can see below the 1st draft of possibles categories we were thinking of… and what it looks like on graphic design.

-We suggested some innovation, see prototype below, to easily find the products used for the look.
+We suggested some innovations, see prototype below, to easily find the products used for the look.

 One look is often several pieces chosen by a stylist, and having shortcuts to all products was something we presented to the client.